 Kate Gradwell Art

-As a migrant from the UK to Australia, I feel an incredible sense of gratitude to live here in Sydney.
-Over the last 20 years I have come to adore the Australian bush and feel a very strong connection to the land I inhabit and the nature that surrounds me.
 My love of the Australian landscape is what inspired me to pick up a paint brush and will continually inspire me for as long as I can make art.

-My art practice focuses mainly on landscape and portraiture using a range of methods and media.
-In portraiture, I particularly focus on interesting and inspiring subjects, such as the commission to paint Sydney University’s first female head of Chemistry, Associate Professor Ruth Gall.
 In 2016 I was selected for the Portia Geach Memorial Award for Portraiture with a portrait of Professor Attila Brungs, FTSE, then Vice Chancellor of UTS, and in 2019 I was selected as a finalist in the Archibald prize with my portrait of Professor Michael McDaniel.
 This portrait has since been acuqired by the University Technology Sydney and hangs in the main foyer of the University.

-I have undertaken many commissions, have had artworks hung in group exhibitions and art prizes and support charitable and community organisations.
-In 2020 I held my first solo exhibition 'A Brief Moment in Time' hosted by Brenda Colahan Fine Art in Putney, Sydney.
-I quickly followed with a second solo exhibtion in 2021, entitled 'Close to Home'.
 My work is held in private collections in Australia, North America, Europe and Asia.
-I currently have three works hanging in the UTS Collection, one work in the Sydney University Collection and had a work hanging in Admiralty House, Kirribilli, the Sydney residence of the Govenor General and his wife, their Excellencies David and Linda Hurley, until he retired in June 2024.
+I have three works hanging in the UTS permanent Collection, one work in the Sydney University Collection, a work just hung in the permanent collection at MacQuarie University and had a work hanging in Admiralty House, Kirribilli, the Sydney residence of the Govenor General and his wife, their Excellencies David and Linda Hurley, until he retired in June 2024.

 Recognition: